Background pattern

 Breastfeeding

-In general, it is not recommended to take this medicationduring breastfeeding.
+In general, it is not recommended to take this medication during the breastfeeding period.
 If you want to take the contraceptive while breastfeeding, you should consult your doctor.

-There is no information to suggest that the use of this medicationaffects your ability to drive or operate machinery.
+There is no information that suggests that the use of this medication has any effect on the ability to drive or use machinery.

 Children and adolescents

-There are no clinical data available on safety and efficacy in adolescents under 18 years.
+There are no clinical data available on safety and efficacy in adolescents under 18 years of age.

-While taking the pill, your doctor will require you to undergo regular check-ups.
-Your personal situation will determine which check-ups should be performed and how often they should be done.
+While taking the pill, your doctor will require you to undergo periodic checks.
+Your personal situation will determine what checks should be performed and how often.

 Contact your doctor as soon as possible in the following cases:

-• For a description of the symptoms of these serious adverse effects, see “How to recognize a blood clot”.
+• To obtain a description of the symptoms of these serious side effects, see "How to recognize a blood clot".

 3. How to Take Mariona Daily